dondeptu/to-do-list-react/README.md

 # To do list

 Hi!
-This is a simple to do list website I created as part of learning React.js.
+This is a simple to-do list website I created as part of learning React.js for the first time.<br>
+I refactored the previous application from vanilla JavaScript to React, but for now, it doesn't have any interactions.

 The user will be able to write a task and press a button to add the task to the list.
 They will also be able to tick the task as completed and delete it.